savonet/liquidsoap/doc/content/server.md

 Interactive variables
 ---------------------
 Sometimes it is useful to control a variable using telnet.
-A simple way to achive this is to use the `interactive.float` function.
+A simple way to achieve this is to use the `interactive.float` function.
 For instance, in order to dynamically the volume of a source:
 ```liquidsoap
 # Register a telnet variable named volume with 1 as initial value